Skip to main content

 • We are to serve one another in love, fulfilling the entire law (Galatians 5:13-14).

 • We are to love above other gifts (1 Corinthians 12:30).
-If we have all the other gifts but do not love it is nothing (1 Corinthians 13:1-3).
+If we have all the other gifts but do not love we have nothing (1 Corinthians 13:1-3).
+Faith and hope will be set aside when we see Jesus face to face, complete no longer needed.
+Love is greater and everlasting.

 • Effective outward ministry flows from a mature (think fruit bearing) church that has built itself up truth in love (Ephesians 4:11-16).